-IDEA is a nonprofit organization whose mission is to provide assessment and feedback systems to improve learning in higher education.
+IDEA is a nonprofit organization whose mission is to improve learning in higher education through research, assessment and professional development.
 IDEA supports the evaluation and development of both programs and people.
 Extensive data collection, research, and feedback from our clients have resulted in continuous enhancement of our services.
 The emphasis of IDEA always remains on improving teaching, learning, and the higher education process, while remaining true to our Core Values of Integrity, Quality, Collaboration, Service, and Knowledge.

 Individual Development and Educational Assessment

 The success of your institution of higher education is the reason IDEA exists.
 As a nonprofit organization, we have partnered since 1975 with colleges and universities across the country to reach the same goal — continuous individual and institutional improvement and achievement.